 - Ankles should line up with knees (side view).

-- lumbar spine should be in a neutral position, deep tummy contracted at a low level,
+- Lumbar spine should be in a neutral position.

-- breathe in and tilt pelvis so that lower back flattens towards the roller, squeeze you bottom muscles and then
+- Breathe in and tilt pelvis so that lower back flattens towards the roller, squeeze your bottom muscles and then

 - maintain buttock contraction throughout exercise,